instantOS/instantOS/README.md

 ## [website](https://instantos.github.io)

 This repo contains utilities used all around instantOS, but for a proper README refer to the [website](https://instantos.github.io)

+## Repo info

+This repository is the source for the [instantutils](https://github.com/instantOS/extra/blob/master/instantutils/PKGBUILD) package.
+It can not be used to create a full installation medium.
+Please refer to [instantOS/iso](https://github.com/instantOS/iso) for information on how to build the project.